 Issues that women in the coffee industry face today

 Surprisingly little research has been done in this field.
-A lot of the countries involved in production are developing countries and thus have less resources to track and prevent abuse and harassment.
+A lot of the countries involved in production are poor countries and thus have less resources to track and prevent abuse and harassment.

 It’s hard to find raw data to assess what women are doing and how they are faring.